juunys/design-patterns/structural/facade/README.md

 ---

-The Façade is the simplest pattern of all.
+The Facade is the simplest pattern of all.
 It is intended to make life easier for client code by creating a facade object for a more complex system.

 ## Applicability